 An ethics consultation may be helpful to:

-The MUSC Medical Center has a policy of open consultation in that anyone associated with the patient’s care, including patient, family members or healthcare providers, can request an ethics consult.
+The MUSC Health has a policy of open consultation in that anyone associated with the patient’s care, including patient, family members or health care providers, can request an ethics consult.